Develatio/nebulant-cli/README.md

 $ ./nebulant auth profiles <- ?????
 ```

-Alternatively, if you don't want to use profiles you can set the following
+Alternatively, if you don't want to use profiles, you can set the following
 environment variables:

 ```shell